How to Make Your AI Content Look 100% Human

 FAQs

 Because detectors donât care about your topic, they care about patterns.
-If your writing shows low perplexity, flat burstiness or stylometric signals that match LLMs like ChatGPT or Gemini, itâll get flagged, even if the information is accurate.
+AI-written content with low perplexity, flat burstiness or LLM-matching stylometric signals will be flagged, regardless of accuracy.

 Not anymore.
 Basic paraphrasers just swap words.
 Detectors now analyze structure, rhythm and tone.
 If your sentences still follow AI-like pacing and syntax, youâll still fail the check.